bjin96/spektrum/README.md

 # spektrum

-Crowdsourced classification of speech from  German parlament members.
+Crowdsourced classification of speech from  German parliament members.